lspiehler/pkiaas-docs/docs/acme/generate-eab-credentials.md

 An ACME policy must be created before EAB credentials can be generated.
 See [Create an ACME Policy](create-acme-policy.md) if this step hasn't been completed yet.

+The use of EAB (External Account Binding) allows PKIaaS.io to associate ACME accounts with a specific user's PKIaaS.io account, CA, and ACME policy.
+After an ACME account is registered with an EAB, it is permanently associated to the policy the EAB was generated for.
+It is safe to delete an EAB after an ACME account had been registered using it.